jbumbe/EdgewarePlusPlus/README.md

 •+0.5-0.25 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 5**

+Probably the **biggest** version yet if we're going by code added!
+But there's only two things changed:

+•*Moved the import and export resources buttons to the bottom of the config window, and made them visible wherever you go*
+>The people I have helped figure out EdgeWare with no prior experience had a near 100% confusion rate on what to do with packs, so I wanted to make it at least a little more clear.
+Might add a tooltip for them later.

+•*Added a new tab: Pack Info, which allows you to see a ton of stats relating to the currently loaded pack.
+Current sections are Status, About, and Stats*
+>This was a lot to add, so if there's any bugs with EW++ so far it'll all be here.
+Hopefully manages to be stable enough.
+Currently adding an about.json to your pack does nothing, but I wanted to add the framework for it since it's probably going to be one of my next added features.

 **Version 4.8**